Charles Edward, Duke of Saxe-Coburg and Gotha: Death

-Charles Edward died of cancer in his flat in Coburg on 6 March 1954, at the age of 69.
+Charles Edward died of cancer at his flat in Coburg on 6 March 1954, at the age of 69.
 He had reportedly told his son Friedrich Josias that Queen Victoria had always wanted him to be a "good German".
 His obituary in The Times commented that "... he was Hitler's man ...
 Whether, and to what extent, he was admitted to the inner council of the Nazi gang is as yet an open question."
 Representatives of various royal houses across Europe sent condolences but the British royal family did not comment.